darrenaalfonso/darrenaalfonso/README.md

 <p>* People have said I have an aggressive tone.&nbsp;&nbsp;I'm trying to improve it.</p>
 <p>* I like to joke.
 Life is too short to be serious all the time.</p>
 <p>* Names are important to me.
 People's names, variable names, division names, code names, project names, team names, company names.
 If you come up with a name, at least show you've put some thought into it.</p>
-<p>* I appreciate directness but you may not e.g. "This process sucks" immediately after going through the process is better than pretending the process is fine.
-If that's not your preference, let me know.</p>
+<p>* I appreciate directness but you may not e.g. "This process sucks" immediately after going through the process is better than pretending the process is fine. <a href="https://brenebrown.com/articles/2018/10/15/clear-is-kind-unclear-is-unkind/">Clear is Kind.</a> If that's not your preference, let me know.</p>
 <p>* I like sports.
 They've taught me a lot about team dynamics, shared goals, individual personalities and failure.</p>
 <p>* I like analogies and quotes.
 If I'm using an analogy you don't understand, let me know.</p>
 <p>* I appreciate humility.</p>